 - DHH Adults

 - Diagnostic/Identification and Transition from Diagnosis/Identification to Early Intervention

-Our Core Team of seven functions as the “engine” of the COEHDI vehicle.
+Our Core Team functions as the “engine” of the COEHDI vehicle.
 Ideas are discussed, priorities are identified, and the work plan of our grant proposal is consulted often.

 You can read more about our Core Team, Task Forces, and The Alliance here.